delbato/pragmatic_script/README.md

 ```

 ## Footnotes

-1. The interpreter already handles function calls correctly, but
-    the compiler doesnt fully support call compilation yet (see unit tests)
-2. Float arithmetics are "disabled" right now - making them work would be trivial
-3. Currently implementing.
-4. Currently implementing - "while" and "loop" seem to compile fine, but havent been tested to run
+1. Currently implementing - "while" and "loop" seem to compile fine, but havent been tested to run
-5. Incomplete: I want to change how the engine stores and handles strings (and their literals)
+2. Currently implementing
-6. Incomplete: I want to change the low level interface of calling foreign functions
+3. Incomplete: I want to change the low level interface of calling foreign functions